The First the Last Eternity (Till the End): Critical reception

 In his weekly UK chart commentary, James Masterton remarked that "Snap have undergone something of a metamorphosis since the hard-edged days of Turbo B and have reinvented themselves as mellow trance-pop specialists."
 He added that here, "new vocalist Summer [is] dreaming her way through a pleasant enough song to give the group their 10th Top 20 hit since 1990."
 British magazine Music Week wrote, "Again featuring vocalist Summer, Snap's latest dance tune is a catchy little number somewhat marred by the fact that 'Eternity' seems to be the only lyric in the whole song."
 Music Week editor Alan Jones felt the new single "is a more direct but less likable track, with pounding rhythms supporting Summer's vocals, which are not nearly as distinctive or powerful as those of some of Snap's previous singers."

 James Hamilton from the Record Mirror Dance Update described it as a "Summer moaned (and sometimes not un-Donna Summer-like) frantic swirling throbber".
 Pete Stanton from Smash Hits gave it one out of five, writing that "it sounds like Snap have gone and nicked one of them [2 Unlimited remixes].
 This has quiet bits in it filled with singer, Summer, chirruping Eternity about 12 times.
 Then a pumping beat comes in and we're away...
 Only we're not.
 'Cos this is just repetitive dance drivel which'll have you pulling your hair out each time you hear it on Radio One (ie, every seven minutes)."

 Music video

-The accompanying music video for "The First the Last Eternity (Till the End)" was directed by Angel and is made like a 1940s film noir, shown as a comic story turning from page to page.
+The accompanying and partially computer generated music video for "The First the Last Eternity (Till the End)" was directed by Angel Gracia and is made like a 1940s film noir, shown as a comic story turning from page to page.
 Singer Summer performs as a femme fatale on the street in New York, outside a cinema, wearing a red dress and black gloves.
 The lyrics are shown in talk bubbles throughout the story.
 The opening and ending of the video shows the singer on the cover of cinema posters outside the cinema.
-It was later published on Snap!'s official YouTube channel in 2011, and had generated more than 4,6 million views as of February 2025.
+"The First the Last Eternity (Till the End)" was A-listed on German music television channel VIVA in April 1995 and received active rotation on MTV Europe same month.
+The video was later made available in HD on Snap!'s official YouTube channel in 2011, and had generated more than 5.5 million views as of 2025.